-A legion of users of the Ultegra (6770) were furious at having bought a very expensive and prestigious derailleur system that was only a few years old but was no longer supported.
-To pacify these customers Shimano developed the Ultegra (6770-A SS), this used the physical components of the Shimano Ultegra (6870 SS) controlled by new electronics that make the derailleur a 10-speed rather than an 11-speed.
+A legion of consumers of the Ultegra (6770) were furious at having bought a very expensive and prestigious derailleur system that was only a few years old but was no longer supported.
+To pacify these customers Shimano developed the Ultegra (6770-A SS), this combined the physical components of the Shimano Ultegra (6870 SS) with new electronics that made the derailleur a 10-speed rather than an 11-speed.